It’s huddle season, y’all.

 Pig-richment is more popular across the pond, and shipping for these pig-specific toys can be cost prohibitive.
 Chew toys for large dogs suspended from natural rope can withstand chewing and tugging and provide hours of entertainment.
 Jolly Balls made for horses are also great time-killers for the farmer wishing to decrease productivity by getting caught up in a thrilling game of barn tetherball between two playful hogs.

-Just like kids, pigs can lose interest in toys after a week or two.
+Just like kids, pigs can lose interest in their enrichment toys after a week or two.
 So we rotate materials and chew options every few weeks, letting our pigs be the guide.
 If we walk into the barn and no one is playing with the toy, the fun has probably run its course.

 Is there anything that makes a bad pig toy?
 Yes, there are limits.